Chirag-ahir/SFC-Preparation/README.md

 Lists: A collection of subscribers that receive specific communications.
 These contain < 500,000 subscribers, offer slower import speed, and a limited number of subscriber attributes.<br>
 Data extensions: A table within the database that contains your data.
 You could use a data extension to store subscriber data (like lists) or any other relational data.
 These can hold >500,000 subscribers, offer faster import speed, and can be used for SOAP and REST APIs.

+What is sales cloud?<br>
+Salesforce Sales Cloud is a customer relationship management (CRM) platform designed to support sales, marketing and customer support in both business-to-business (B2B) and business-to-customer (B2C) contexts.

 SFMC Definitions:<br>
 Agile development: A project methodology used to manage software development work.
 Agile methodology focuses on completing small, short-term tasks versus a waterfall approach that focuses on a large-scale project.<br>
 Bug: An identified error or flaw found in our product that is being tracked for status and completion.<br>